JackBrowne556/Netflix-Churn-Project/data_sources.md

 - Dataset: "Netflix Customer Churn and Engagement Dataset"
 - URL: https://www.kaggle.com/datasets/dddtra/netflix-customer-churn-and-engagement-dataset
 - License: Unknown
 - Notes: Used for churn analysis and customer segmentation.
+Has been synthesized into a larger, uncleaned dataset for project purposes.

 ### Subscription Pricing Dataset
 - Source: Kaggle